A local's guide to Paris - Marcus Shenn - Citimarks

 Tomorrow’s Joe, a popular Japanese anime show from the ’80s.
 Source: Animarat.

-"In Paris, I got to enjoy the small pleasures of life [...].
-Embracing small doses of “dolce vita” in my everyday habits eventually helped me to adopt a more balanced lifestyle."
+"In Paris, I embraced the small pleasures of life [...].
+Incorporating small doses of 'dolce vita' into my daily habits eventually led me to adopt a more balanced lifestyle."

 You first came to Paris to study in a business school.
 What do you remember from your first days in the City of Lights?